interrogator/corpkit/doc_concordance.md

 Sorting is always by the first character in a word. `L1` sorts by the rightmost word in the left-hand column; `L2` sorts by the second rightmost.
 This is similar for the other columns.
 Sorting by `M-1` will sort by the last word in the middle column, and `M-2` by the second last.
 These options are useful if, for example, you are looking at the most common verbal groups in your data.

-You can also sort by index, filename, colour, theme or speaker (if available), or randomise your results.
+You can also sort by index, filename, colour, theme or speaker ID (if available), or randomise your results.

 Clicking `Sort` again without making any other changes will invert the sort order.